ronanZL/test/readme.txt

 Git is payed software distributed by GPL.
 Git has a mutable index called stage.
 Git tracks changes of files.
-createing a new branch is quick.
+Creating a new branch is quick AND simple.